One of the most common reporting challenges companies face is balancing headcount over time by adding and subtracting Hires and Terminations.

-If that’s how a financial statement is balanced, it seems that the same concept should be easily applied to balancing headcount.
+If that’s how a financial statement is balanced, it seems that the same concept should be easily applied to balancing headcount reporting metrics.
 It might seem that a company should be able to use the following formula:

 Starting Headcount + Hires – Terminations = Ending Headcount